How impunity in Shireen Abu Akleh’s case fuels Israeli attacks on the press

 “But I knew from my experience in field work that it was clear that she had been killed.”

-Earlier that day, Israeli soldiers had shot al-Samoudi in the back before firing another bullet that claimed the life of Abu Akleh, a US citizen and veteran Al Jazeera correspondent who was renowned across the Arab world.
+Earlier that day, Israeli soldiers had shot al-Samoudi in the back before firing another bullet that claimed the life of Abu Akleh, a United States citizen and veteran Al Jazeera correspondent who was renowned across the Arab world.

 Monday marks the fourth anniversary of the killing of Abu Akleh.